Burundi votes Wednesday in presidential election despite coronavirus outbreak

 Ndayishimiye controls the ruling party’s youth wing, known as the Imbonerakure, who act as a sort of quasi-police force, especially in rural areas.
 U.N. investigators have repeatedly pointed to the Imbonerakure as the perpetrators of brutal crackdowns, citing instances of summary executions, torture, sexual violence and mass arrests.

 After Nkurunziza extended his mandate and ran again for president in 2015, the military and Imbonerakure quashed street protests.
-Over the next two years, at least 1,200 were killed in violence the U.N. says was mostly carried out by the state’s various security forces.
-Almost all of the 400,000 that were displaced by the violence remain in camps, mostly in Tanzania, where they are unable to vote.
+Over the next two years, at least 1,200 were killed in violence, which the United Nations says was mostly carried out by the state’s various security forces.
+Almost all of the 400,000 who were displaced by the violence remain in camps, mostly in Tanzania, where they are unable to vote.

 “The human rights situation is catastrophic on two fronts,” said Janvier Bigirimana, a Burundian lawyer and human rights activist living in exile in Belgium.
 “First, opposition activists continue to experience all kinds of violence with total impunity.
 Second, the government of Burundi favored the electoral campaign while sacrificing human lives in the face of the covid-19 pandemic.”